fairlearn/fairlearn/docs/user_guide/mitigation.rst

       - ✔
       - ✔
       - ✘
-   *  - :class:`~fairlearn.adversarial.AdversarialFairness`
+   *  - :class:`~fairlearn.adversarial.AdversarialFairnessClassifier`
       - An optimization algorithm based on the paper *Mitigating Unwanted Biases* *with Adversarial Learning* :footcite:`zhang2018mitigating`.
+This adversarial method trains a neural network classifier to be more fair by learning to fool an adversarial that tries to infer the protected variable.
-This algorithm uses a predictor and an adversarial neural network, defined either as a `PyTorch module
+        The neural networks can be defined either as a `PyTorch module
         <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_ or
         `Tensorflow2 model
         <https://www.tensorflow.org/api_docs/python/tf/keras/Model>`_.
       - ✔
+      - ✘
+      - DP, EO
+   *  - :class:`~fairlearn.adversarial.AdversarialFairnessRegressor`
+      - The regressor variant of the above Adversarial Fairness Classifier.
+        Useful to train a neural network with continuous valued output(s).
+      - ✘
       - ✔
       - DP, EO